CUBRID/cubrid-manual/en/sql/catalog.rst

 db_ha_apply_info
 ----------------

 A table that stores the progress status every time the **applylogdb** utility applies replication logs.
-This table is updated at every point the **applylogdb** utility commits, and the acculmative count of operations are stored in the \*_counter column.
+This table is updated at every point the **applylogdb** utility commits, and the accumulative count of operations are stored in the \*_counter column.
 The meaning of each column is as follows:

 +----------------------+-----------------+----------------------------------------------------------------------------------------------------------------------------------------------------+
 |   Column Name        |   Column Type   |   Description                                                                                                                                      |